jupyterhub/zero-to-jupyterhub-k8s/doc/source/amazon/step-zero-aws-kops.rst

    This instance can be small (t2.micro for example).

-   When creating it, assign the AIM role created in step 1.
+   When creating it, assign the IAM role created in step 1.

 3. Install kops and kubectl on your CI host